Our Environmental Commitment

 As a natural and potentially sustainable resource, well managed forests from which forest products are produced provide significant and measurable environmental and economic benefits to communities, regions, countries and consumers.
 Forestry, as the husbandry of these resources, encompasses the protection of biodiversity, maintenance of ecosystems, landscaping and watercourse protection, and also provides socioeconomic benefits to local communities.

-Gunnersen is committed to sourcing, promoting and supplying forest products from legal sources, and wherever possible providing products that are certified under either FSC® or AFS/PEFC Chain of Custody (CoC).
+Gunnersen is committed to sourcing, promoting and supplying forest products from legal sources, and wherever possible providing products that are certified under either FSC® or RW/PEFC Chain of Custody (CoC).
 While there are currently not enough certified products available to cover our entire range, every year an increasing number of countries, governments and forest owners who recognise the importance of consumer confidence in product legality and good forest management are gaining forest and product CoC certification.
 Gunnersen, through selective purchasing and communication with suppliers is working to assist this transition.

 Forest and product chain of custody certification